Four futures of generative AI in the enterprise: Scenario planning for strategic resilience and adaptability

 Scenario 2

 As expectations for gen AI dramatically outpace real-world capabilities, the sense of frustration is palpable in this scenario.
-Despite high hopes and huge investments, businesses have struggled to reap many of the benefits they had anticipated from gen AI, causing a downturn in the tech industry and the wider market.
+Despite high hopes and huge investments, businesses have struggled to reap many of the benefits they had anticipated from gen AI, causing a downturn in the tech industry, and the wider market.
 Part of the challenge has been a quirk in the ways in which gen AI tools have improved.
 While the aesthetics of machine-generated output—including text, video, imagery, and more—have continued to improve rapidly, hallucinations and other accuracy errors have proven to be much more intractable.
-As organizations rapidly deploy and scale gen AI tools, this dynamic leads to confusion as decision-makers get inundated with data and analysis that appears to be high quality but often contains subtle errors and misinformation.
+As organizations rapidly deploy and scale gen AI tools, this dynamic leads to confusion as decision-makers get inundated with data and analysis that appear to be high quality but often contains subtle errors and misinformation.
 These challenges are compounded in organizations that moved too aggressively to reduce headcount ahead of expected efficiency gains that fail to materialize, leading to increased unemployment and a workforce that is stretched thin in many organizations.

 In addition, biases from training data make their way into the output and analyses of these systems, perpetuating inequalities across global business and society.
 At the same time, bad actors are able to take advantage of gen AI’s capabilities to increase disinformation and cyberattacks.
 Taken together, these factors contribute to a growing sense of mistrust not just in gen AI but also in the larger information environment.